 Frequent, small releases are better than infrequent, complex ones.
-The longer a branch exists without getting merged, the greater risk for merge conflicts and deployment challenges.
+The longer a branch exists without getting merged, the greater the risk of merge conflicts and deployment challenges.

 This process of shipping small features on a regular cadence is crucial to DevOps.
-The faster the release cycle, the more quickly bugs can be found and fixed, the smaller the chances of conflicts and duplicated work, and the more Agile the team can be.
+A faster release cycle means that bugs can be found and fixed more quickly, the chances of conflicts and duplicated work are reduced, and the team can be more Agile.

 Test often, but test well

-Salesforce is a business critical platform.
-From sales to marketing to support, entire sections of companies rely Salesforce operating successfully for them to function.
+Salesforce is a business-critical platform.
+From sales to marketing to support, entire sections of companies rely on Salesforce operating successfully for them to function.

-The impact of making a breaking change can be severe, and to compound the issue there is no native support for rollback if you introduce a problem.
+The impact of making a breaking change can be severe.
+And, to compound the issue, there's no native support for rollback if you introduce a problem.
 As a result, it's critical that any changes made to orgs are stable and function as expected.

-Tests gives Salesforce teams the confidence that changes function as expected and are safe to release.
+Tests give Salesforce teams the confidence that changes function as expected and are safe to release.
 Tests should be written well, run regularly, and automated where possible.

 Enforce code quality